TheRebeLiasOne/anti-khanmigo/README.md

 # anti-khanmigo

 > [!IMPORTANT]
-> Khan Academy "Reimagined" might've broke parts of this filter.
-Please stand by while it gets updated.
+> Khan Academy "Reimagined" broke this filter.
+It will no longer be updated.
+An Anti-Khanmigo Reimagined will be released in the hopefully not to distant future.

 uBlock Origin/AdBlock Plus filter to block Khanmigo crap on school accounts.
 Normally impossible to disable, as the settings page says that it can't be managed by people under 18.